 Interested in Dual Enrollment?

-Anyone interested in participating in Dual Enrollment next school year, 2023-2024, must attend the College Credit Options information session on Thursday, January 19th at 6:30pm in the PHS Theater.
+Anyone interested in participating in Dual Enrollment next school year, 2023-2024, must attend at least one of the Mandatory Information Sessions below.

 Required Dual Enrollment Documents

 The Dual Enrollment Procedures and Steps document, linked below, lists the steps to complete the DE registration process.
 Please keep this checklist for your records.
 Each of the other documents is required.
 Please review all of these forms, sign, and return to Mrs. Salo or Mr. Walker in the Counseling Office in Building A. Click the A icon next to each file for more download and accessibility options.

 All required paperwork for Fall/Summer 2023 is due April 1

 (regardless of college deadlines)